-In order to be considered for Legal Aid, it is usual practice to provide evidence that you or your children are or have been at risk of harm from a current or ex-partner.
-The disclosure of any injuries or conditions caused by domestic abuse or violence may also be necessary e.g. a letter from the police or your GP.
+To be considered for Legal Aid, it is usual practice to provide evidence that you or your children are or have been at risk of harm from a current or ex-partner.
+In addition, the disclosure of any injuries or conditions caused by Domestic Violence or Abuse it may also be necessary, e.g. a letter from the police or your GP.

 Other bodies you can gain evidence from include: